ditlevrisdahl/ditlevrisdahl/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: When i first became a father i walked across denmark with my wife and our little girl, from northern jutland to Copenhagen.

+Other github accounts include: @ditlevjoergensen (lost due to 2FA), @ditlevjoergensen-nuuday (used as work account when at nuuday).

 <!---
 ditlevrisdahl/ditlevrisdahl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.